Keep your face always toward the sunshine – and shadows will fall behind you. Walt Whitman

 Recent Economic Data:

 Consumer Price Index (CPI).
-The CPI for All Urban Consumers (a measure of inflation which shows “cost of living” fluctuations) increased 0.4% in August on a seasonally adjusted basis, after rising 0.6% in July, and for 12 months, the index increased 1.3% before seasonal adjustments.
+The CPI for All Urban Consumers (CPI-U), a measure of inflation which shows “cost of living” fluctuations, rose 0.3% in August, on a seasonally adjusted basis.
+For 12 months ending August, the CPI-U increased 5.3% before seasonal adjustments.

 We are committed to serve you with the highest standard of care in keeping with our corporate mission of